alex-007/mbp-neon/README.md

-# mbp-ubuntu
+# mbp-kde-neon

-The ISO in from this repo should allow you to install ubuntu without using an external keyboard or mouse on a MacBook Pro.
+The ISO in from this repo should allow you to install KDE Neon without using an external keyboard or mouse on a MacBook Pro.
 It work in my MacBook with T2.

 [![CI](https://github.com/marcosfad/mbp-ubuntu/actions/workflows/CI.yml/badge.svg)](https://github.com/marcosfad/mbp-ubuntu/actions/workflows/CI.yml)

-**If this repo helped you in any way, consider inviting a coffee to the people in the [credits](https://github.com/marcosfad/mbp-ubuntu#credits) or [me](https://paypal.me/marcosfad).**
+**If this repo helped you in any way, consider inviting a coffee to the people in the [credits](https://github.com/marcosfad/mbp-ubuntu#credits).**

-UBUNTU 20.04 ISO with Apple T2 patches built-in.
+KDE Neon User ISO with Apple T2 patches built-in.

 Apple T2 drivers are integrated with this iso.

-This repo is a rework of the great work done by [@mikeeq](https://github.com/mikeeq/mbp-fedora)
+This repo is a rework of the great work done by [@marcosfad](https://github.com/marcosfad/mbp-ubuntu)

 I'm using the Kernel from - <https://github.com/marcosfad/mbp-ubuntu-kernel>